 - John Cabot University (Rome)

 - Lorenzo de’ Medici (Florence or Tuscania)

 - SAI (Florence, Milan, Rome, Sicily, Siena, or Sorrento)

 - Syracuse University in Florence

 - USAC Italy (Reggio-Emilia, Torino, Verona, or Viterbo)

-It is entirely the student's responsibility to monitor deadlines and application procedures for the non-KU program.
-In addition, students must complete the KU Study Abroad & Global Engagment SIP application and scholarship application (if applicable) by the deadlines listed below, regardless of the non-KU program deadlines.
+It is the student's responsibility to monitor deadlines and application procedures for the non-KU program.
+In addition, students must complete the KU Study Abroad & Global Engagment SIP application and scholarship application (if applicable) by the deadlines listed below.

 Deadline for Winter Break, Spring Break, & Spring Semester programs: October 1